aws/aws-cdk/packages/@aws-cdk/cicd/README.md

 ## Continuous Integration / Continuous Delivery for CDK Applications
 This library includes a *CodePipeline* action for deploying AWS CDK Applications.

+This module is part of the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk) project.

+### Limitations
+The construct library in it's current form has the following limitations:
+1. It can only deploy stacks that are hosted in the same AWS account and region as the *CodePipeline* is.
+2. Stacks that make use of `Asset`s cannot be deployed successfully.

 ### Getting Started
 In order to add the `PipelineDeployStackAction` to your *CodePipeline*, you need to have a *CodePipeline* artifact that contains the result of invoking `cdk synth -o <dir>` on your *CDK App*.
 You can for example achieve this using a